George V. Soule Scholarship - 2022

 Electronic submissions are strongly preferred, please.

-Note: Recipients will not receive this scholarship until the committee receives a transcript of the winning applicant's first semester grades.
+Note: Recipients will not receive this scholarship until the committee receives a transcript of the winning applicant's first college semester grades.
 The transcript must reflect an earned Grade Point Average of 3.0 (based on a 4.0 scale).
-In addition, the recipient must be eligible and registered for the following semester.
+In addition, the recipient must be eligible and registered for the following college semester.